 MASP for MASA

 MASA format signals consist of audio signals and metadata.
-The metadata refer to IVAS-4 P-doc are derived from analysis of microphone raw signals, so microphone array signal processing is an essential module for producing MASA signal.
+The metadata refer to 26.250 are derived from analysis of microphone raw signals, so microphone array signal processing is an essential module for producing MASA signal.

 MASP for Object-based

-According to IVAS-4[3], Object-based audio consists of 1-4 individual mono object streams with associated metadata.
+According to 26.250 [3], Object-based audio consists of 1-4 individual mono object streams with associated metadata.
 Many existing technologies can be used to obtain object-based audio.

 Mono object stream

-The mono object stream requires audio of high quality and sufficient SNR, characteristics that closely match the existing mono audio solution.
+The mono object stream may need audio of high quality and sufficient SNR, characteristics that closely match the existing mono audio solution.
 Consequently, we can derive the mono object stream from the current mono audio solution provided by UE.

 Associated Object Metadata